sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 same AWS account in that region will be throttled.
 Your colleagues may notice, especially if the applications they are running do not retry on throttle responses from STS (it's not a common occurrence after all...).

+## Implementing your own Delegation Token Binding

+The DT binding mechanism is designed to be extensible: if you have an alternate authentication mechanism, such as an S3-compatible object store with Kerberos support —S3A Delegation tokens should support it.

+*if it can't: that's a bug in the implementation which needs to be corrected*.

+### Steps

+1. Come up with a token "Kind"; a unique name for the delegation token identifier.
+1. Implement a subclass of `AbstractS3ATokenIdentifier` which adds all information which is marshalled from client to remote services.
+This must subclass the `Writable` methods to read and write the data to a data stream: these subclasses must call the superclass methods first.
+1. Add a resource `META-INF/services/org.apache.hadoop.security.token.TokenIdentifier`
+1. And list in it, the classname of your new identifier.
+1. Implement a subclass of `AbstractDelegationTokenBinding`

+### Implementing `AbstractS3ATokenIdentifier`

+Look at the other examples to see what to do; `SessionTokenIdentifier` does most of the work.

+Having a `toString()` method which is informative is ideal for the `hdfs creds` command as well as debugging: *but do not print secrets*

+### `AWSCredentialProviderList deployUnbonded()`

+1. Perform all initialization needed on an "unbonded" deployment to authenticate with the store.
+1. Return a list of AWS Credential providers which can be used to authenticate the caller.

+**Tip**: consider *not* doing all the checks to verify that DTs can be issued.
+That can be postponed until a DT is issued -as in any deployments where a DT is not actually needed, failing at this point is overkill.
+As an example, `RoleTokenBinding` cannot issue DTs if it only has a set of session credentials, but it will deploy without them, so allowing `hadoop fs` commands to work on an EC2 VM with IAM role credentials.

+**Tip**: The class `org.apache.hadoop.fs.s3a.auth.MarshalledCredentials` holds a set of marshalled credentials and so can be used within your own Token Identifier if you want to include a set of full/session AWS credentials in your token identifier.

+### `AWSCredentialProviderList bindToTokenIdentifier(AbstractS3ATokenIdentifier id)`

+The identifier passed in will be the one for the current filesystem URI and of your token kind.

+1. Use `convertTokenIdentifier` to cast it to your DT type, or fail with a meaningful `IOException`.
+1. Extract the secrets neede to authenticate with the object store (or whatever service issues object store credentials).
+1. Return a list of AWS Credential providers which can be used to authenticate the caller with the extracted secrets.

+### `AbstractS3ATokenIdentifier createEmptyIdentifier()`

+Return an empty instance of your token identifier.

+### `AbstractS3ATokenIdentifier createTokenIdentifier(Optional<RoleModel.Policy> policy,  EncryptionSecrets secrets)`

+Create the delegation token.

+If non-empty, the `policy` argument contains an AWS policy model to grant access to:

+* The target S3 bucket.
+* Any S3Guard DDB table it is bonded to.
+* KMS key `"kms:GenerateDataKey` and `kms:Decrypt`permissions for all KMS keys.

+This can be converted to a string and passed to the AWS `assumeRole` operation.

+The `secrets` argument contains encryption policy and secrets: this should be passed to the superclass constructor as is; it is retrieved and used to set the encryption policy on the newly created filesystem.

+*Tip*: Use `AbstractS3ATokenIdentifier.createDefaultOriginMessage()` to create an initial message for the origin of the token —this is useful for diagnostics.

+#### Token Renewal

+There's no support in the design for token renewal; it would be very complex to make it pluggable, and as all the bundled mechanisms don't support renewal, untestable and unjustifiable.

+Any token binding which wants to add renewal support will have to implement it directly.

+### Testing

+Use the tests `org.apache.hadoop.fs.s3a.auth.delegation` as examples.
+You'll have to copy and paste some of the test base classes over; `hadoop-common`'s test JAR is published to Maven Central, but not the S3A one (a fear of leaking AWS credentials).

+#### Unit Test `TestS3ADelegationTokenSupport`

+This tests marshalling and unmarshalling of tokens identifiers.
+*Test that every field is preserved.*

+#### Integration Test `ITestSessionDelegationTokens`

+Tests the lifecycle of a

+#### Integration Test `ITestSessionDelegationInFileystem`.

+This collects DTs from one filesystem, and uses that to create a new FS instance and then perform filesystem operations.
+A miniKDC is instantiated

+* Take care to remove all login secrets from the environment, so as to make sure that the second instance is picking up the DT information.
+* `UserGroupInformation.reset()` can be used to reset User secrets after every test case (e.g. teardown), so that issued DTs from one test case do not contaminate the next.
+* its subclass, `ITestRoleDelegationInFileystem` add a check that the session credentials in the DT cannot be

+#### Integration Test `ITestDelegatedMRJob`

+It's not easy to bring up a YARN cluster with a secure HDFS and miniKDC controller in test cases —this test, the closest there is to an end-to-end test, uses mocking to mock the RPC calls to the YARN AM, and then verifies that the tokens have been collected in the job context,

+#### Load Test `ILoadTestSessionCredentials`

+This attempts to collect many, many delegation tokens simultaneously and sees what happens.

+Worth doing if you have a new auth service; consider also something for going from DT to AWS credentials if this is also implemented by your own service.
+This is left as an exercise for the developer.

+**Tip**: don't go overboard here, especially against AWS itself.